theQRL/theqrl.org/content/blog/2021/qrl-enqlave-update/index.md

 After two years of testing and [multiple external audits](https://github.com/theQRL/audits/), [mainnet (actinium) was released](https://qrl.foundation/assets/QRLF-PR-20180626.pdf) which uses and had to accommodate [XMSS](https://tools.ietf.org/html/rfc8391), which has since been approved by NIST as a post-quantum secure signature standard.
 This foresight and focus on unparalleled security is part of what makes QRL a blockchain for visionaries, academics, and enterprises.

-For years, the quantum resistant ledger and its community has spoken a great deal *everyday* towards the importance of post-quantum blockchain security especially with the constant beat of [continued advancements and investments in quantum computing development](https://quantumcomputingreport.com/news/).
+For years, the Quantum Resistant Ledger and its community has spoken a great deal *everyday* towards the importance of post-quantum blockchain security especially with the constant beat of [continued advancements and investments in quantum computing development](https://quantumcomputingreport.com/news/).
 This is no different than what the likes of NIST, PQCRYPTO, and others have been doing.
 It's really not a matter of if, but when.

 This dialog however can be perceived as a fear tactic that invokes uncertainty and doubt, especially when in the solution presented is to abandon their favourite blockchain project (ie Ethereum), and acquire an altcoin.
 Naturally things can fall on deaf ears.